antonmry/galiglobal/src/jbake/content/index.md

 task related to system administration or backend development.

-I have a strong sense of my goals as Principal Software Engineer which are very good summarized in [My Thoughts on the Principal Role]:
+I have a strong sense of my goals as Principal Software Engineer which are very good summarized in [My Thoughts on the Principal Role].

-- **Help people get better at what they do**.
-- Be involved with architecture or other kinds of design, best practices, CI/CD, testing, or whatever is necessary.
-- Make systems and global architectures technically better and more robust.
-- Be expandable.
-The whole team should be independent and continue improving after I'm no longer with them.

 ## Tech Community